toprak1919/formula-validator-standalone/formula-validator-standalone/README.md

-# Formula Validator with mXparser
+# Formula Validator with NCalc + UnitsNet

-A real-time formula validation and evaluation system using mXparser on the backend with instant frontend feedback via GraphQL.
+A real-time formula validation and evaluation system using NCalc for math and UnitsNet for units on the backend with instant frontend feedback via GraphQL.

 ## Features

 - ✅ **Real-time formula validation** - Instant feedback as you type
-- ✅ **Full math expression evaluation** - Powered by mXparser
+- ✅ **Full math expression evaluation** - Powered by NCalc
 - ✅ **Variable support** - Use `$variable` syntax for measured values
 - ✅ **Constant support** - Use `#constant` syntax for constants
 - ✅ **Math functions** - sqrt, sin, cos, log, exp, and many more